Pseudo-Complex Quantifier Elimination: Introduction

 When focusing on rigorous logical settings, real \qe is currently much better supported in software than complex \qe, and numerous applications have been documented in the scientific literature; see, e.g., \cite{DSW:98,DolzmannSturm:99a,Sturm:17a} and the references therein.
 One recent line of research focuses on the qualitative analysis of chemical reaction networks, e.g., \cite{RahkooySturm:21a}.
 A major reason for the stronger interest in real \qe is that classical complex \qe in the language of rings lacks symbols naturally expected by users in the natural sciences and engineering, namely a constant for the imaginary unit, as well as operators for the real and imaginary parts and for complex conjugation.
 In fact, the addition of these symbols implicitly reduces the problem to real \qe, as is essentially known in the community.
 Our work makes this approach explicit by providing a formal \qe procedure in the extended language, which we call \emph{pseudo-complex quantifier elimination}.

 Our original contributions are the following:

 \begin{enumerate} \item We formally introduce terms and first-order formulas, define various relevant syntactic normal forms, and provide a rigorous formal semantics.
 (Sections~\ref{SE:terms} and~\ref{SE:formulas}) \item We reduce \qe for our framework to real \qe.
-We furthermore prove that first-order theory corresponding to our framework is complete and decidable.
-(Section~\ref{SE:qe}) \item Building on real \qe, we obtain \qe results with terms inductively constructed from rational constants and the real and imaginary parts \(\re(z)\) and \(\im(z)\) of complex variables z, using exclusive ring operations.
-We introduce graph-based heuristics to produce equivalent, more compact results, using our full language.
-We furthermore prove complexity bounds for these heuristics (Section~\ref{SE:reinter}). \item We give asymptotic complexity bounds for our \qe, which coincide with the known bounds for classical real and complex \qe.
+We furthermore prove that the first-order theory corresponding to our framework is complete and decidable.
+(Section~\ref{SE:qe}) \item Building on real \qe, we obtain \qe results with terms inductively constructed from rational constants and the real and imaginary parts $\re(z)$ and $\im(z)$ of complex variables $z$, exclusively using ring operations.
+We introduce graph-based heuristics to produce equivalent, more compact results in the unrestricted language and prove complexity bounds for these heuristics.
+(Section~\ref{SE:reinter}) \item We give asymptotic complexity bounds for our \qe, which coincide with the known bounds for classical real and complex \qe.
 From a practical perspective, our approach makes existing real \qe software accessible for problems over complex numbers.
-(Section~\ref{SE:reinter}) \item We have implemented our approach in our Python-based open-source system Logic1.
+(Section~\ref{SE:complexity}) \item We have implemented our approach in our Python-based open-source system Logic1.
 A number of computation examples demonstrate the practical applicability of our approach.
 (Section~\ref{SE:implementation}) \end{enumerate} We finally summarize and evaluate our results in Section~\ref{SE:conclusions}.